dereknahman/the-frage-haver/posts/adhd.md

 layout: layouts/post.njk
 ---

 On Hallowe'en 2020, the most accursed day in this most accursed year, I was diagnosed with Attention Deficit Hyperactivity Disorder (ADHD).
 The news was a shock, but not a surprise.
-With a lifetime of being told off for not keeping still, speaking too fast, and reading about coal seam fires for six-hour stretches at the expense of doing chores, it was easy for me to come to terms with the idea there was something "going on".
+With a lifetime of being told off for not keeping still, speaking too fast, and reading about coal seam fires for six-hour stretches at the expense of doing chores behind me, it was easy for me to come to terms with the idea there was something "going on".
 I wasn't prepared for the post-diagnosis euphoria ('Finally, an answer!!!') and I certainly wasn't prepared for the post-diagnosis-euphoria slump ('I am irreparably damaged forever!!!').
 I've been doing my best to make sense of what this diagnosis means in real money and the only solid answers I can come up with are:

 - I need more help than the average person to organise myself and my thoughts, and to stay on task.
 - Most people don't know how to give me that help.